 In addition, he teaches international arbitration at Harvard Law School and international investment law at Stanford Law School, having also been on the adjunct faculty at the Singapore Management University School of Law.
-He is also a lecturer in law at Oxford, and an associate member of 36 Stone (formerly Stone Chambers).
+He is also an associate member of 36 Stone (formerly Stone Chambers).

-In 2018, the firm added Paul Barker, an English barrister with Doughty Street, in San Francisco.
-More recently, Jean Ho of the National University of Singapore has joined its Singapore office.
+In 2020, Jean Ho of the National University of Singapore joined the Singapore office.
 The firm is also affiliated with independent counsel Mark Beckett, the former head of international arbitration at US firm Cooley.

 As mentioned, the firm has offices in New York and San Francisco.
 In 2020, it opened its Singapore office, which is licensed to undertake Singapore litigation and arbitration.